 4. You're Lactose Intolerant

-Dairy in foods may, for many of us, become more difficult to process as we age, and cause more gas and abdominal discomfort.
-Bacteria in the gastrointestinal tract normally break down and ferment our foods; but in the case of lactose intolerance, a person lacks the lactate enzyme that helps the body absorb dairy products in the intestine, so tasty cheeses pass into the colon and are processed there, with copious gassy results.
-It's also much more common than you think: an estimated 98 percent of Southeast Asians, 90 percent of Asian-Americans, 74 percent of Native-Americans, 70 percent of African-Americans, and the majority of Jewish, Latino, and Indian people all suffer from lactose intolerance.
+Dairy can become more difficult to process as a person ages, causing more gas and abdominal discomfort.
+Bacteria in the gastrointestinal tract normally break down and ferment our foods, but in the case of lactose intolerance, a person lacks the lactase enzyme that helps the body absorb lactose in the intestine.
+“When this happens, the body experiences malabsorption of lactose, which can lead to gas, diarrhea, and general discomfort,” Tabib explains.
+Tasty cheeses pass into the colon and are processed there, with copious gassy results.

 5. You're Getting Your Fiber

-The flatulence associated with some foods is due to their particular composition.
-Most foods are broken down into nutrients and waste early on in the intestines, but some are a bit more difficult, and that means they need to be passed on to the colon for the process to be completed.
+The flatulence associated with some foods is due to their composition.
+Most foods are broken down into nutrients and waste early on in the intestines, but some need to be passed on to the colon to complete the process.
 That produces gas that needs to be expelled.
-Foods that contain these sorts of unabsorbable carbohydrates include beans, prunes, lentils, onions, apples and Brussels sprouts.
+There are particular foods that cause gas in excess: “Certain fruits, including apples, peaches, and pears, and fruit juices; as well as vegetables, especially cruciferous vegetables, a group that includes broccoli, cauliflower, kale, and others; and legumes, a group that includes beans, peas, and lentils, can cause gas in this regard,” explains Tabib.

 6. It's A Medication Side Effect